A model for the E3 fusion-convolution product of constructible sheaves on the affine Grassmannian: Recollections and complements in stratified homotopy theory

 \begin{lem} The functor

 carries a symmetric monoidal structure when we endow both source and target with the Cartesian symmetric monoidal structure.
-That is, it extends to a symmetric monoidal functor \end{lem} \begin{proof} Given two stratified topological spaces $X,s:X\to P, Y, t:Y\to Q$, in the notations of \cite[A.6]{HA}, consider the commutative diagram of simplicial sets The inner diagram is Cartesian by definition.
-Therefore the outer diagram is Cartesian, and we conclude that $\Sing^{P\times Q}(X\times Y)$ is canonically equivalent to $\Sing^P(X)\times \Sing^Q(Y)$.
-Since $\Sing^P(X)$ models the $\infty$-category of exit paths of $X$ with respect to $s$, and similarly for the other spaces, we conclude. \end{proof}
+In other words, $\Exit$ preserves finite products.\end{lem} \begin{proof} Given two stratified topological spaces $Y,s:Y\to P, W, t:W\to Q$, in the notations of \cite[A.6]{HA}, consider the commutative diagram of simplicial sets The inner diagram is Cartesian by definition.
+Therefore the outer diagram is Cartesian, and we conclude that $\Sing^{P\times Q}(Y\times W)$ is canonically equivalent to $\Sing^P(Y)\times \Sing^Q(W)$.
+Since $\Sing^P(Y)$ models the $\infty$-category of exit paths of $Y$ with respect to $s$, and similarly for the other spaces, we conclude. \end{proof}